allegroai/clearml-docs/docs/webapp/webapp_profile.md

 When a user group is deleted, its members will lose the access privileges that had been granted to the group (unless otherwise provided individually or to another group they are members of).

-## Access Controls
+## Access Rules

 :::important Enterprise Feature
 This feature is only available under the ClearML Enterprise plan
 :::

-Workspace administrators can use the **Access Controls** page to manage workspace permissions, by specifying which users and / or user groups have access permissions to the following workspace resources:
+Workspace administrators can use the **Access Rules** page to manage workspace permissions, by specifying which users and / or user groups have access permissions to the following workspace resources:

 * [Projects](../fundamentals/projects.md)